Piracicaba Sao Paulo, Brazil Travel Guide

 VCP serves as Azul Linhas Aéreas' main center with extensive domestic routes, and some international flights.
 GRU handles all major international airlines connecting Brazil worldwide, plus significant domestic operations.

-All major airports (VCP, GRU, CGH) offer restaurants, cafes, duty-free shops (international), currency exchange, ATMs, car rental agencies, and Wi-Fi.
+All major airports (VCP, GRU, CGH) offer restaurants, cafes, duty-free shops (international), currency exchange, ATMs, car hire companies, and Wi-Fi.

 Regular bus services (Viação Piracicabana, Cometa) from VCP to Piracicaba's bus terminal (~1.5-2 hrs).
 Taxis/ride-sharing (Uber, 99) and private transfers are also options.

-Direct bus services to Campinas terminal, then transfer to Piracicaba (~3-5 hrs total).
-Taxis and private transfers are available but expensive due to distance.
+Direct bus services to Campinas terminal, then transfer to Piracicaba (~3-FIVE hours total).
+Taxis and private transfers can be found but expensive due to distance.

 Valid national driver's license.
 An International Driving Permit (IDP) is strongly recommended for international visitors.